Serenity in Stone: The Ultimate Guide to Buddha Statues, Their Types, and Spiritual Significance

 Buddha statues play a significant role in Feng Shui practices, believed to balance the flow of energy in a space.
 Strategically placing certain types of Buddha statues can enhance prosperity, protection, and tranquility.

-Cultural Influence: Buddha Statues in India and Thailand
+🌏 Cultural Influence: Buddha Statues Around the World

 The Lotus Flower is a recurring symbol in many Buddha statues, representing purity and spiritual awakening.
 Statues of the Buddha seated or standing on a lotus base highlight the idea of rising above worldly desires and achieving enlightenment, just as a lotus flower blooms from the mud.